Survival Show Guide

 William Larkham Jr. is the commercial fisherman from Happy Valley-Goose Bay, Newfoundland and Labrador who won season 11 by lasting 84 days in the Mackenzie River Delta, roughly 125 miles north of the Arctic Circle near Inuvik.
 It's one of the more grounded winner stories in the franchise, and the record on what he's doing now is unusually solid for a recent season.

 Where most contestants lean on a bow, Larkham's whole strategy was built around his background as a commercial fisherman.
 Instead of prioritizing archery, he used a homemade gill net alongside a standard fishing kit to lock down a steady food source in a delta environment that was genuinely fish-rich.
-It's a good example of a contestant playing to a real occupational skill rather than the generic bushcraft toolkit, and you can see his full ten items on his contestant page, including a Pajak sleeping bag rated to -100°F, one of the most extreme cold ratings documented anywhere in the gear database.
+It's a good example of a contestant playing to a real occupational skill rather than the generic bushcraft toolkit, and the choice shows in his loadout.
+Here is the full ten-item kit, as documented on his contestant page:

 Life since the win